andre-the-giant/astroblog/src/pages/posts/shtf-call-the-e-team-incident-response-process.md

 **Incidents will happen.
 That’s part of the job.
-But how your team responds—and how they feel about that response—depends heavily on what you’ve put in place as their manager.**
+But how your team responds, and how they feel about that response, depends heavily on what you’ve put in place as their manager.**

 **Before an incident, build a clear, trusted process.
 During an incident, clear the path and keep the team focused.
 Afterward, help the team learn and recover.**